lux-jwang/Experiments/code2016/tdsc/README.md

-# author: jun.wang (at) uni.lu
+author: jun.wang (at) uni.lu

-# We will not try improve this implementation.
+We will not try to improve this implementation.
 But if you find any bug, please feel free to contact me.
 #

 #Description